Numbers, Facts and Trends Shaping Your World

 According to the latest research from the National Highway Traffic Safety Administration, in 2008 alone, there were 5,870 fatalities and an estimated 515,000 people were injured in police-reported crashes in which at least one form of driver distraction was reported.
 Distractions among young drivers are of particular concern, as the highest incidence of distracted driving occurs in the under-20 age group.6

-Research conducted at the University of Utah’s Applied Cognition Laboratory over the past decade further problematizes cell phone use in the car and suggests that talking on a cell phone while driving impairs driving ability in ways that conversing with a person in the car does not.9 For more information on the body of research around distracted driving, please see the Resources section at the end of this report.
+Research conducted at the University of Utah’s Applied Cognition Laboratory over the past decade raises further problems with cell phone use in the car and suggests that talking on a cell phone while driving impairs driving ability in ways that conversing with a person in the car does not.9